javidcf/ipython_venv_path_prompt/README.rst

 About
 -----

-A simple extension to show the path and virtual environment, if any, of the current interpreter.
+A simple IPython extension to show the path and virtualenv in the prompt.
 The extension attempts to detect both |venv|_ and Anaconda_ environments, and shows it along with the path above the standard IPython input prompt.

 Installation
 ------------